 Small doses of black-and-white thinking can, therefore, be useful in life.
 And as long as you commit to paying attention to all the thousands changing shades of gray (and the thousand rainbows), you can have a reasonable and balanced view of the world we live in.

-How to Develop Balanced Patterns of Thinking
+How to Develop Balanced Thinking Patterns

 The power of thought is one of the most important tools that man can use to understand life and shape it.
-Constructive thoughts transform, renew and model.
+Constructive thoughts transform, renew, and model.

 Positive thinking does not mean having a blind optimism, superficiality in addressing problems or indifference.
 It is a way of understanding and enjoying life by following a sum of realistic and fair principles.

 Each one of us has the power to change their own level of personal happiness.
-This explains why people with positive thinking are more successful, have a better mental and even physical health.
+This explains why people with positive thinking are more successful, have better mental and even physical health.
 As a matter of fact, studies have shown that patients affected by serious and even fatal illnesses but who have retained positive thinking have survived more than those who have seen reality more objectively.

 So, let’s look at 4 steps you could take to change your black-and-white attitude towards life: